-6.2.13 Carysfort Maretimo
+5.2.6 Carysfort Maretimo

-The CFRAM Study shows flood risk along the majority of the Carysfort Maretimo River, being a combination of Flood Zone A and B and covering a range of existing land uses, including open space, residential and office and enterprise (Figure 6-6 5-6).
-Funding for a flood relief scheme for the Carysfort Maretimo, and including the Crinken Stream, has been secured, but the scheme will be in the second round (following Carrickmines and Deansgrange), so timelines for these works are unknown at this stage.
-As part of the FRS a climate change adaptation plan will be produced which will outline the process for managing flood risk into the future.
-This should inform future Development Plans and be an integral part of associated SFRAs.
+The CFRAM shows flood risk along the majority of the Carysfort Maretimo River, being a combination of Flood Zone A and B and covering a range of land existing land uses, including open space, residential and office and enterprise (Figure 5-6).
+Funding for a flood relief scheme for the Carysfort Maretimo has been secured, but the scheme will be in the second round (following Carrickmines and Deansgrange), so timelines for these works are unknown at this stage.

-The majority of flood risk highlighted in the Sandyford Business District (21) and surrounding area is shown to be Flood Zone B, with small pockets indicated to be Flood Zone A. Development in Flood Zones in this area has passed the Justification Test for Development Plans (Section 6.2.5.1), Similarly, the Justification Test for Plan Making has been passed for the Stillorgan and Blackrock District Centres.
-Under the MRFS climate change scenario in the CFRAM Study, there is some increase in flood extents predicted in the future.
-It is important that this is assessed and suitable mitigation measures provided within any site specific flood risk assessments.
+The majority of flood risk highlighted in the Sandyford Business District (21) and surrounding area is shown to be Flood Zone B, with small pockets indicated to be Flood Zone A. Development in Flood Zones in this area has passed the Justification Test for Development Plans (Section 5.1).
+Similarly, the Justification Test for plan making has been passed for the Stillorgan and Blackrock District Centres.

 Upstream of the Sandyford Business Park flooding is indicated at, but not limited to, the residential areas of Blackrock Bypass, Brookfield, Carysfort Avenue, Avondale Lawn, Carysfort Hall, Avoca Park, Grove Paddock, Stillorgan Grove, Stillorgan Road and Brewery Road, Lakelands, Coolkill, Sandyford Downs and Sandyford Village.
-Until the FRS has been completed, residential development within the catchment and outside the District Centres and Business District will be restricted to Minor Development as defined in Section 5.2.1 4.3.1.
+Until the FRS has been completed, residential development within the catchment and outside the District Centres and Business District will be restricted to Minor Development as defined in Section 4.3.1.
 In the residential areas flood risk can be managed through a site specific FRA, which should include consideration of culvert blockage (where appropriate) and the impact this could have on flood risk at lower return periods.